NVIDIA/aistore/api/README.md

 ___

 #### ListBuckets
-Given the url of an AIS gateway, `ListBuckets` returns the names of all existing local and cloud buckets
+Given the url of an AIS gateway, `ListBuckets` returns the names of all existing local and remote buckets

 ##### Parameters
 | Name       | Type         | Description                                                                           |